Ionizing radiation: Health effects

-The most common impact is stochastic induction of cancer with a latent period of years or decades after exposure.
+The most common impact is stochastic radiation-induced cancer with a latent period of years or decades after exposure.
 For example, ionizing radiation is one cause of chronic myelogenous leukemia, although most people with CML have not been exposed to radiation.
 The mechanism by which this occurs is well understood, but quantitative models predicting the level of risk remain controversial.